poyrazavsever/reactive-image/packages/reactive-image/VARIANTS.md

 - `panAmount`, `maskShape`, `maskSize`, `gradientColor`.
 - `followCursor`, `enableTouch`, `revealClassName`, lifecycle callbacks.

-**Notes:** `usePanReveal` mirrors the pattern of other hooks—hover/touch handlers fire `onRevealStart` and schedule the `onRevealEnd` callback, while cursor position is normalized to CSS percentages for clip-path math.
+**Notes:** `usePanReveal` mirrors the pattern of other hooks-hover/touch handlers fire `onRevealStart` and schedule the `onRevealEnd` callback, while cursor position is normalized to CSS percentages for clip-path math.
 Animations rely heavily on CSS custom properties (`--cursor-x`, `--gradient-direction`, `--duration`) to keep the component declarative and easy to theme.

+### KenBurnsSequence (`src/variants/KenBurnsSequence/KenBurnsSequence.tsx`)
+**Behavior:** Plays a looping Ken Burns story by sliding between zoom/pan keyframes.
+Each keyframe can reuse the base `src` or point to a secondary asset, while the component crossfades the previous frame as soon as the next zoom kicks in.

+**Key Props:**
+- `frames`: array of `{ src, zoom, panX, panY, rotate, duration, easing }` for full control.
+- `animation`: `classic`, `slowPan`, `dramatic` presets injected when `frames` is omitted.
+- `crossfadeDuration`, `pauseOnHover`, `autoplay`, `loop`, `overlayGradient`, `enableTouch`.
+- `timing` fallback plus lifecycle callbacks (`onSequenceStart`, `onSequenceEnd`, `onFrameChange`).

+**Notes:** `useKenBurnsSequence` only coordinates timing and pause/resume mechanics; `KenBurnsSequence` keeps a cached `leavingFrame` so the prior image fades out while the next frame's transform animates underneath.
+Motion relies on inline `translate3d + scale + rotate` transforms to stay GPU bound, and timers clean themselves up whenever frames or props shift.

+**Possible New Animations:** portrait drift (vertical bias and subtle rotation), snap zoom (short duration + higher zoom), trio sequences with accent overlays synced to each frame.

 ## Shared Hook & Animation Principles
 - Hooks clean up `setTimeout`, `requestAnimationFrame`, and event listeners on unmount to avoid leaks.